literacy rate in india

 Government Initiatives to Improve Literacy Rate in India

-The Indian government has implemented several initiatives to tackle illiteracy and improve access to quality education.
-These programs address different aspects of the educational ecosystem, from foundational literacy rate in India to nutrition and vocational skills.
+The Indian government has rolled out several initiatives to combat illiteracy and improve access to quality education.
+These programs target various parts of the education system, from the foundational literacy rate in India to nutrition and vocational skills.

 Key Programs